Combatting Isolation And Loneliness | Remote Working

 Take advantage of technology

 Use technology to communicate with your colleagues throughout the day.
 Just because you can’t see them, doesn’t mean you can’t have conversations with them or video chat.
-This will help you feel more connected to your work and the interaction will ease the feelings of isolation.
+This will help you feel more connected to your work and the interaction will ease the feelings and help combatting isolation and loneliness.

 Try new environments